bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 51°
+- 53°
-- Mostly Clear
+- Breezy and Mostly Cloudy
-- 87% humidity
+- 84% humidity
-- 12 mph wind
+- 13 mph wind
-- 32% cloud cover
+- 72% cloud cover
 - 35 AQI 🟩
 - 0.58 inches of rain in the past 24 hours
-- 0.1 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>